|Founded||Founded c. 1948 in or near Near West Side|

 - Who was the founder of the Chaplains and what happened to him?

-- Who were the Chaplain leaders from the 40s to the early 1970s and what years were they in charge?
+- Who were the Chaplain leaders from the 40s to 1961 and what years were they in charge?

 - Who was the first Imperial Vice Lord leader and what happened to him?